 Gyarados, known as “Gyarados” in the Pokemon series, is a dual-type Water and Flying Pokemon that was first introduced in Generation I.

-It evolves from Magikarp starting at level 20.
+This blue water pokemon evolves from Magikarp starting at level 20.
 Additionally, Gyarados has the ability to Mega Evolve into Mega Gyarados by using the Gyaradosite.

 Gyarados is a dragon-like, serpentine Pokemon with a long, blue body covered in scales that slightly overlap.